On the tractability of optimization problems on H-graphs: Parameterized complexity of basic problems for H -graphs

 \section{Parameterized complexity of basic problems for \texorpdfstring{$H$}{H}-graphs}

 In this section we investigate the parameterized complexity of some basic graph problems for $H$-graphs: \textsc{Dominating Set}, \textsc{Independent Set} and \textsc{Clique}.
 First, in \autoref{sec:hard}, we show that \textsc{Dominating Set} and \textsc{Independent Set} are \classW{1}-hard when parameterized by the solution size and the size of $H$.
-In \autoref{sec:ds-tree}, we show that \textsc{Dominating Set} is \classFPT when parameterized the solution size and by the number of vertices of $H$ if $H$ is a tree.
+In \autoref{sec:ds-tree}, we show that \textsc{Dominating Set} is \classFPT when parameterized by the number of vertices of $H$ if $H$ is a tree.
 In fact, we show a more general result by proving that \textsc{Dominating Set} is \classFPT for chordal graphs if the problem is parameterized by the \emph{leafage} of the input graph, that is, by the minimum number of leaves in a clique tree for the input graph.
 This result is somehow tight since \textsc{Dominating Set} is well-known to be \classW{2}-hard for split graphs when parameterized by the solution size~\cite{RamanS08}.
-Recall also that \textsc{Independent Set} is polynomial for chordal graphs~\cite{Gavril72,Golumbic04} and, therefore, for $H$-graphs if $H$ is a tree.
-Finally, in \autoref{sec:clique}, we show that \textsc{Clique} admits a polynomial kernel when parameterized by the solution size and the size of $H$.
+Recall also that \textsc{Independent Set} is polynomial-time solvable for chordal graphs~\cite{Gavril72,Golumbic04} and, therefore, for $H$-graphs if $H$ is a tree.
+Finally, in \autoref{sec:clique}, we show that \textsc{Clique} admits a polynomial kernel when parameterized by the solution size and the size of $H$, in the case where the representation is given.